salrashid123/signer/README.md

   The TPM device is managed externally outside of the signer.
 You have to instantiate the TPM device ReadWriteCloser and client.Key outside of the library and pass that in.

   The advantage of this is you control it opening and closing.
-You must close the key and closer before calling another signing operation.

   ```golang
 	rwc, err := OpenTPM(*tpmPath)